nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_example_Nadav.md

 	(5)	Terminal> 	bundle install

-		(If Bundler complains about a readline error, try adding gem ’rb-readline’ to the Gemfile)
+		(If the Bundler complains about a readline error, try adding gem 'rb-readline' to the Gemfile)

-		Additional bundle install commands:
+		(optional) Additional bundle install commands:

 		// will be used only by Heroku to install gems related to the 'production group'
 		// in the Gemfile (ie gems in this group will not be installed locally - note